babakfp/babakfp/README.md

 `Digital Craftsman (Developer/Creator/Contributor)`

-I'm an indie JavaScript Frontend Developer.
+I'm a indie JavaScript Frontend Developer.
 All of my coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 I'm currently building projects with SvelteJS, NodeJS and trying out DenoJS.
 I have an eye for developing apps with great design and user experience.
 I have developed many projects on open source in many ecosystems like Svelte, VanillaJS, SASS/SCSS, Wordpress, Elementor and etc.

 [![my repos][15]](https://github.com/babakfp?tab=repositories&q=&type=public&language=&sort=stargazers)
 [![my telegram][20]](https://t.me/babakfp)